Antony-Thornton/MS2---Memory-Game/README.md

 * Score board styling issue
     * Bug where elements overlapped.
     * Ended up deleting and adding css from <a href="https://stackoverflow.com/questions/5686276/how-to-align-a-div-to-the-top-of-its-parent-but-keeping-its-inline-block-behavio">here</a> and the issue resolved on other devices
+* Invisible toast was blocking the nav bar/other elements when the page loaded
+    * Okay, so what you can try is to set the toast to be hidden by default with the .hide class.
+This would mean that the toast is only showing when needed and hidden (hopefully, behind the links) the rest of the time.
+To do that, you would just need to add hide beside the toast class on line 267